Mid-Century Sideboard from Packaging Plywood

 Process

-Phase 1 Rough Planning & Constraints
+Phase 1

-Phase 2 Carcass & Fronts
+Phase 2

-Phase 3 Legs, Details & Finish
+legs, Details & Finish

 Legs: Giving the Sideboard Its Character

 The legs are where the sideboard quietly steps into mid-century territory.
-I wanted them to feel light and slightly playful, without looking like a costume.

-Modular Drawer Container: A Small Companion
+Drawer Container: A Small Companion

 Materials & Construction

-In the room, the sideboard reads as a calm, horizontal line: the fronts are quiet, the legs do the talking, and the waste plywood has been tamed just enough to feel intentional.
+In the room the sideboard reads as a calm, horizontal line: the fronts are quiet, the legs do the talking and the waste plywood has been tamed just enough to feel intentional.